ID: 613

 Conference Topic: T1.
 Communication and reporting to improve transparency

-Interactive workshop structured around targeted discussions on informational issues in public participation.
-The activity aims to identify common challenges, share experiences between practitioners and co-define good practices, with a view to producing a transferable toolbox to improve the quality and effectiveness of information to the public.
-This session will be held in French.
+Interactive workshop structured around discussions on informational issues in public participation.
+The activity aims to identify common challenges, share experiences between practitioners and co-define best practices and strategies to improve the quality and effectiveness of information during the public participation process.
+This session will be held in French only.

 Status: approve